Make Your Own Sausage With This Easy Recipe

-Bangers are mildly sweet, spiced fresh pork sausages.
+Bangers are mildly sweet, spiced, fresh pork sausages.
 They are great with breakfast and great for dinner, especially as a part of the classic duo bangers and mash.

 You can make your own!

-I’ve said it before, but it bears repeating: if you can make meatballs or meatloaf, then you can make a fresh sausage!
+I’ve said it before but it bears repeating: if you can make meatballs or meatloaf, then you can make a fresh sausage!
 Although it is not something that many people make at home, it is a very simple thing to do:

-- You stuff the mixture into a casing.
+- Stuff the mixture into a casing.

-- You cook it!
+- Cook it!

+Not exactly rocket science.
 Anyway, next time you’re in the mood for bangers, try making your own and be amazed at how easy and how delicious homemade sausages can be.
 Cleaned, ready-to-use sausage casings can often be found at butcher shops.
-I get mine from an Italian grocery shop (salted for long keeping) in the area, and so you may have luck with similar types of stores.
+I get mine from an Italian grocery shop (salted for long keeping), so you may have luck with similar types of stores.

 Here’s a very simple recipe that tastes great.